walterlopatka/cortx-k8s/k8_cortx_cloud/solution-documentation.md

 # Solution Documentation

-The CORTX solution consists of all paramaters required to deploy CORTX cloud.
-The pre-req, create, and delete scripts parse the solution file and extract information they need to deploy and delete the CORTX cloud.
+The CORTX solution consists of all paramaters required to create CORTX cloud in your Kubernetes cluster.
+The pre-req, create, and delete scripts parse the solution file and extract information they need to create and delete the CORTX cloud.

 ## 1. Namespace (solution.namespace)
-   The kubernetes namespace for CORTX Control/Data to be deployed in.
+   The kubernetes namespace for CORTX Control/Data to be created in.

 ## 2. Secrets (solution.secrets)
    * Name of the CORTX secret is defined in "solution.secrets.name".